Trading Method for a Falling Market: Short Selling Stocks

 7 min

 When the market is in a downturn, some traders decide to pause trading and just wait out the storm.
 But others might see bear markets as an opportunity to try new trading methods.
-One of the most popular is short selling.
-Let us see how short selling with CFDs works and why it may be preferred when the market is down.
+One of the most popular is short selling stocks.
+In this article, we will dive into the world of short selling stocks to see how it works and why it may be preferred when the market is down.

 What is Short Selling?